Alfresco/docs-alfresco/salesforce/latest/using/community.md

 ---
-title: Community Sites
+title: Salesforce Community
 ---

+Support for Salesforce Community allows external Salesforce Community Members to store and access documents in Alfresco.
+To provide access and share documents with external Salesforce Community members, internal Salesforce users need to perform a series of actions.
-To share content externally to a community site and retrieve a shared case as a community member you need to peform a series of actions.
-Sharing sites externally can be done using either the [Lightning Experience](#lightning-experience) or [Salesforce Classic](#salesforce-classic).
-[Retrieving shared cases](#retrieving-shared-cases) as a community member can only be done using the Lightning Experience.
-Before you begin ensure you have added the administrator user of Alfresco Content Services that you use as an administrator of Salesforce to the `GROUP_SALESFORCE_MODERATORS` group in Alfresco Content Services, for more see [Configure a Salesforce Community site]({% link salesforce/latest/config/index.md %}#configure-a-salesforce-community-site).
+Before you begin, ensure your internal Salesforce users have been added to the 'GROUP_SALESFORCE_MODERATORS' group in Alfresco Content Services, for more see [Configure Salesforce Community]({% link salesforce/latest/config/index.md %}#configure-a-salesforce-community-site).
+This documentation describes a Salesforce Case object, however any standard or custom object can be shared externally with Community Members.

-> **Note:** Support for Salesforce Community is only available when using Alfresco Cloud (Digital Business Platform-as-a-Service (PaaS)).
+> **Note:** Support for Salesforce Community is only available when using Alfresco Cloud (PaaS).

 ## Lightning Experience